Jeanritah/CDMO-project-/source/CP/models/model_notes.md

 - [ ] end your report part!
 - [ ] adjust the final readme

+- [x] adjust tables for ashmi if necessary and generate them
 - [x] connect ashmi part
 - [x] check that the docker works for jean's part
 - [x] check that the docker works for Ashmi's part